sy77777en/video_annotation_folk/labels_markdown/cam_setup/focus/start_with/index.md

 - Is the starting frame focused on the background with a shallow depth of field?

-- Does the video begin with the background in sharp focus while other areas are blurred?
+- Does the camera begin with the background in sharp focus while other areas are blurred?

 - Is the initial shot framed with the background as the focal point?